 Now through November: Regional Community Read of the book Waking Up White by Debby Irving.
 Get free books and sign up for book chats and related programs at LaCrosseLibrary.org/waking-

-The Hintgen Neighborhood Association meets on the 2nd Monday of the month at 6:30 pm at the GOODWILL Retail Store and Training Center (3954 Mormon Coulee Road).
+The Hintgen Neighborhood Association meets on the 2nd Monday of the month at 6:30 pm ONLINE until further notice.

 Board: Co-Chair: Cathy Van Maren, Co-Chair: <vacant>, Secretary: Denise Burns, Treasurer: Sue Bluske

 Diagonal Road to the North, to the Eastalong the Railroadtracks along 29th Street South, to Holly Place, Broadview Place and Mormon Coulee Road to the South, and Losey Boulevard to the West.